Duelists/App-Tracker/README.md

 ![](https://i.imgur.com/DdL7MFP.png)

 ### ADD
 Users can add applications to their watch-list using the applications bundle identifier.
-Multiple applications can be added at once by separating the bundle identifiers with a whitespace.

 Usage: `.add <bundle identifier>`